This essay originally appeared in Beatdom #20. It has been slightly revised to incorporate new information.

-Indeed, the relationship between Thompson and Ginsberg is largely known due to his book on the Hell’s Angels (which includes Ginsberg’s poem on the biker gang) and the events that transpired.
+The relationship between Thompson and Ginsberg is largely known due to his book on the Hell’s Angels (which includes Ginsberg’s poem on the biker gang) and the events that transpired.
 Thompson had been working on his book for some time and, when he met the author Ken Kesey, he agreed to introduce them.
-Kesey and the Angels got along well, and so Thompson then introduced them to Ginsberg.
-They all ended up at a huge party at Kesey’s house, with acid handed out and Bob Dylan songs playing from speakers in the trees.
+Kesey and the Angels got along well and threw a huge party at Kesey’s house, with acid handed out and Bob Dylan songs playing from speakers in the trees.
 Neal Cassady was running around naked, while his ex-wife was having sex with dozens of bikers.

 Outside the compound, the police were arresting people indiscriminately when they tried to enter or leave.
 Ginsberg was appalled and insisted that they go and confront the cops.
 Thompson agreed, and the two of them drove out in Thompson’s car, with infant son in the back seat: